rajesh1402/Fraud_detection_sklearn_logistic_regression/README.md

-# Fraud_detection_sklearn_logistic_regression
+# Fraud detection using Scikit-Learn

-Building a fraud detection system using a logistic regression model with Scikit-Learn
+* Building a fraud detection system using a logistic regression model with Scikit-Learn
+* Uses the IEEE-CIS fraud detection dataset from Kaggle (https://www.kaggle.com/c/ieee-fraud-detection/data)